EDIpack/EDIpack2.0/README.md

 ### Install
 *EDIpack* is available in the form of a static Fortran library (`libedipack.a`) and the related Fortran module `EDIPACK`.
-The release version includes additional modules to extend the software functionalities: i) an inequivalent impurities extension `Edipack2ineq` and ii) a shared dynamical library `edipack_cbinding.so` implementing the Fortran-C interface.
+The release version includes additional modules to extend the software functionalities: i) an inequivalent impurities extension `Edipack2ineq` and ii) a shared dynamical library `edipack_cbindings.so` implementing the Fortran-C interface.

 A standard installation from source is available through `CMake`, via the standard out-of-source method.